inria-emeraude/son-ens/web/docs/lectures/faust-teensy.md

-# Lecture 8: Faust on the Teensy and Advanced Control
+# Faust on the Teensy and Advanced Control

 ## Generating and Using a Faust C++ Object